-Table 1 identifies the Realised Remuneration received by Directors and Senior Executives in respect of the financial period.
+Table 1 identifies the Realised Remuneration received by Directors and Senior Executives in respect of the financial year.
 Realised Remuneration reflects the take home remuneration of the Directors and Executive and includes:

-- Total fixed remuneration inclusive of Company superannuation contributions; - Any short-term Incentive awarded as cash for the financial period but paid after the end of the financial period; - The value of ESIP share rights in the period
+- Total fixed remuneration inclusive of Company superannuation contributions; - Any short-term Incentive awarded as cash for the financial year but paid after the end of the financial year;

-The table below has been provided to assist shareholders to understand the remuneration received in respect of the financial period ending 31 December 2021.
+The table below has been provided to assist shareholders to understand the remuneration received in respect of the financial year ending 31 December 2022.
 The table is a voluntary disclosure and as such has not been prepared in accordance with the disclosure requirements of the Accounting Standards or Corporations Act 2001.
 See Table 2 for Director and Executive KMP remuneration in accordance with these requirements.